rednafi/digressions/_posts/python/2020-04-21-concurrent-futures.md

     When using `ProcessPoolExecutor`, this method chops iterables into a number of chunks which it submits to the pool as separate tasks.
 The (approximate) size of these chunks can be specified by setting `chunksize` to a positive integer.
 For very long iterables, using a large value for `chunksize` can significantly improve performance compared to the default size of 1.
 With ThreadPoolExecutor, `chunksize` has no effect.

-## Generic Workflows for Running Concurrent Tasks
+## Generic Workflows for Running Tasks Concurrently

 A lot of my scripts contains some variants of the following: